UsmanIjaz/flying-car-estimation-project/README.md

 <img src="result-animations/scenario-11.gif" width="500"/>
 </p>

-### Step 6: Adding Your Controller ###
+### Step 6: Adding Our Controller ###

 Up to this point, we have been working with a controller that has been relaxed to work with an estimated state instead of a real state.
-So now, you will see how well your controller performs and de-tune your controller accordingly.
+So now, we will see how well our controller performs and de-tune our controller accordingly.

-1. Let's replace `QuadController.cpp` with the controller you wrote in the last project.
+1. Let's replace `QuadController.cpp` with the controller we wrote in the last project.

-2. Let's also replace `QuadControlParams.txt` with the control parameters you came up with in the last project.
+2. Let's also replace `QuadControlParams.txt` with the control parameters we came up with in the last project.

 Here is the output:
 <p align="center">